Iran – Esfahan, Chaharmahal/Bakhtiari, Kohgiluyeh/Boyer-Ahmad October 19-21, 2019

 KASHAN (pop 400,000)

 Kashan is divided into two parts, mountainous and desert.
-The west side is near two of highest peaks of the Karkas chain, Mount Gargash to the southwest (the home of Iran national observatory, the largest astronomical telescope of Iran) and to the west, Mount Ardehaal, the highest peak of Ardehaal mountains and end part of Karkas chain in central Iran.
+The west side is near two of the highest peaks of the Karkas chain, Mount Gargash to the southwest (the home of Iran National Observatory, the largest astronomical telescope of Iran) and to the west, Mount Ardehaal, the highest peak of Ardehaal mountains and end part of Karkas chain in central Iran.

 The east side of Kashan opens up to the central Maranjab Desert of Iran with caravanserai located near a salt lake.
 The Shifting Sands is a popular destination at the weekends for safaris.

 History.
-Earliest evidence of human presence around Kashan dates back to the Paleolithic period.
+The earliest evidence of human presence around Kashan dates back to the Paleolithic period.
 Kashan itself dates to the Elamite period of Iran – the Sialk ziggurat still stands today in the suburbs of Kashan after 7,000 years.

 The artifacts uncovered at Sialk Mahan Pasha reside in the Louvre in Paris, the New York Metropolitan Museum of Art, and Iran’s National Museum.